Iraqi Civil Defense Corps

 The Iraqi Civil Defense Corps was an Iraqi armed formation created by the Coalition Provisional Authority (CPA) which existed in 2003–2004.
 The ICDC was controlled by Combined Joint Task Force 7.
 The idea originated from the 101st Airborne Division as a means of using unemployed former Iraqi military personnel and tribal militias to supplement the scarce U.S. military footprint.

+The ICDC was replaced by the National Guard (Iraq).

+History

-CPA Order Number 28 of September 3, 2003 established this temporary security and emergency service agency for Iraq to complement operations conducted by Coalition military forces in Iraq.
+The ICDC was established through CPA Order Number 28 of September 3, 2003 to complement operations conducted by Coalition military forces in Iraq.

 The ICDC was tasked with the following missions: joint patrolling with Coalition Forces; fixed site security; route security; natural disaster aid, and general assistance.

 The ICDC was composed of 15,000 men divided into 18 battalions of 846 men.
 Members of the ICDC had solid brown uniforms and baseball-type caps in red, blue, and black with ICDC in block letters.
 They were armed with Kalashnikov assault rifles and were equipped with jeeps and trucks (2 jeeps and 12 trucks per battalion).
 They were hired under a one-year renewable contract and trained by individual area-holding divisions in different ways.
 As of mid-October 2003 more than 6,000 members of ICDC were employed.
 About 4,700 trained soldiers were employed by 25 October 2003, said the American Forces Press Service.

 "Over the next year [from May 2003], a series of adjustments, culminating in a strategic review undertaken in mid-2004 by the Commanding General, Multi-National Security Transition Command – Iraq and U.S. Chief of Mission ..expanded the end-strength to 62 battalions."
 After a July and August formal required troops to task assessment, it was decided that the ICDC, to be renamed the Iraqi National Guard, would add 20 battalions, for a total of 65.